Brighten up your dinner table with this vibrant root vegetable Stroganoff.

 Recently, we’ve had a lot of winter root vegetables, as you would expect for the time of year.
-I usually roast them, occasionally make soup, but I felt we were getting into a rut and I wanted to cook something a bit different.
-This delicious Stroganoff started out as a winter vegetable stew, but at some point I had the brilliant idea of adding natural yogurt and paprika and turning it all Russian.
-Although I’m sure no self-respecting Russian would recognise this as anything remotely approaching a Stroganoff!
+I usually roast them, and occasionally make soup.
+However I felt we were getting into a rut and I wanted to cook something a bit different.
+This delicious Stroganoff started out as a winter vegetable stew, but at some point I had the brilliant idea of adding natural yogurt and paprika and turning it Russian.

 As with any dish containing beetroot, the colour of everything turned a rich and vibrant magenta.
-So much so that Kipper and DH struggled to identify which other vegetables they were eating.
+So much so that my daughter Kipper and DH struggled to identify which other vegetables they were eating.
 I suppose we rely on visual clues as much as smell/taste when it comes to food.
-One thing we all agreed upon though – it tasted really good.
+One thing we all agreed upon though was that it tasted really good.

 We had this with rice (see photo) but I think it would also be great with mashed potato – definitely one to add to the Pesach menu planner…